-- 6.2.9 In the western part of the conservation area and separated from other listed buildings by more modern development, The Thatched Cottage dates to the 17th century but has been altered in the 18th and 19th centuries.
-The building is timber-framed with brick infilling.
-There is a 19th century four-panelled door in the thatch-roofed porch, and two stable doors at the right end.
-The first floor has timberstuds and some pebble dashing.
-The thatched roof is covered in long straw thatch and hipped with a large stack just to the left of the front door.
-A secondary chimney stacks set behind the ridge at either end of the original building. - appearance of the conservation area.
+- 6.3.1 In addition to listed buildings, the conservation area contains a large number of unlisted buildings that make a positive contribution to the character or appearance of the conservation area.
 These are identified on the townscape appraisal map as 'positive buildings'.
-This follows advice provided in English Heritage guidance on conservation area character appraisals, and within Planning Policy Guidance Note 15 (PPG15), both of which stress the importance of identifying and protecting such buildings. - 6.3.2 The criteria used for selection of positive buildings are those set out in Appendix 2 of English Heritage's Guidance on conservation area appraisals (2005).
+This follows advice provided in English Heritage guidance on conservation area character appraisals, and within Planning Policy Guidance Note 15 (PPG15). both of which stress the importance of identifying and protecting such buildings. - 6.3.2 The criteria used for selection of positive buildings are those set out in Appendix 2 of English Heritage's Guidance on conservation area appraisals (2005).
 Where a building has been adversely affected by modern changes and restoration is either impractical or indeed, not possible, they are excluded. - 6.3.3 Whilst positive buildings are mostly examples of houses built from the 18th to 19th centuries, of special note is Pie's Cottage, Home Lane.
 Pie's is one of the oldest houses in the village and legend has it that the cottage stands on Saxon foundations.
 The building retains some 15th century brick and timber framed construction and has a thatched roof.
-Originally two small cottages, it is not listed because at some stage it was - rebuilt and extended, as can be seen by the changes in brickwork where the walls can be seen to have been heightened.
-Its large garden is enclosed to the west and north by a traditional flint wall. - 6.3.6 Church Farm Cottages in the trackway off Woodman Lane is a row of three two-storey brick cottages with blue brick banding and a slate roof.
-The mid-19th century cottages have dormer windows on the upper floor and all windows
+Originally two small cottages, it is not listed because at some stage it was rebuilt and extended, as can be seen by the changes in brickwork where the walls can be seen to have been heightened.
+Its large garden is enclosed to the west and north by a traditional flint wall.